Human Resources Software for Small Businesses

 What is an online benefits administration platform?:

 A benefits administration platform is a software system for managing workplace benefits.
-A benefits administration platform should allow employees to enroll in benefits remotely while providing HR the ability to manage benefits from one location.
+A benefits administration platform should allow employees to enroll in employee benefits remotely while providing HR the ability to manage benefits from one location.
 This system should be the core of your HRIS system.

 Benefits are complex—period.
 That’s why you need a benefits administration platform to simplify all essential benefits functions.
 Save time and reduce error by eliminating paperwork and automating employees’ benefits eligibility, elections, and enrollment.